wasimapinjari/react-artist-catalogue/LEARN.md

 We're going to resize and compress all of our images in the end as a finishing touch to our website because we currently don't know how much screen space (in height and width) we will allow these images to take on our website.

-So let's move on...
+Let's move on...

-## Setting up a local React development environment
+## Setting up a local React dev.elopment environment

 **Prerequisites**: Before getting started let's make sure you have node and git installed and after that make sure you have npx installed in node.
 1. Go to https://nodejs.org and install the LTS version (recommended for most users) of the node.